-Given a stack of images img
+Given a stack of images img, use the first frames_per_set of them to

-create one number image, the next frames_per_set
+create one number image, the next frames_per_set of them to create the next

 number image and so on to get a time-series of number images.